McKenna James Boeckner is interested in history, how we (re)define it, and also how we can respectfully disregard it.

 Eliza Ives’s research centres on the relations between philosophy and literature.
 Her PhD dissertation examines literary works in which the practices of fiction and nonfiction appear to merge — including lyric poetry, autobiographical novels, and memoirs — and considers how borderline or hybrid texts might illuminate the fiction/nonfiction distinction and contribute to developed philosophical understandings of both fiction and fictionality.

 Meghan Kemp-Gee writes poetry, comics and scripts.
-Her academic interests include poetry, comics studies, visual rhetoric, composition pedagogy and creative writing pedagogy.
-Her creative dissertation will be a collection of lyric poems about sports, athletes and injuries.
+Her academic interests include poetry, comics studies, composition pedagogy and creative writing pedagogy.
+Her creative dissertation is a collection of lyric poems about sports, athletes and injuries.

 Mike Thorn writes and studies horror fiction.
 His past research has focused on epistemophobia or the relationship between fear and knowledge.
 His work interrogates horror's innate disruption of customary thought, specifically its capacity to dismantle human exceptionalism.
 These topics bear on his interest in pessimistic philosophy and anti-anthropocentrism.